-This is the metaphorical equivalent of giving the keys to kingdom to someone prone to falling asleep on duty.
+This is the metaphorical equivalent of giving the keys to the kingdom to someone prone to falling asleep on duty.

 A laptop and a company smartphone are common perks for a lot of organisations around the world.

 It allows employees to maintain contact and productivity wherever they are.
-Which is especially useful if a dependent is unwell or they need to be away from the office for a few days due to a business trip.
+This is especially useful if a dependent is unwell or they need to be away from the office for a few days due to a business trip.